Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Over/Under Insights

-- Kansas State and its opponents have combined to score more than 47 points in seven of 12 games this season.
+- Kansas State and its opponents have combined to put up more than 47 points in seven of 12 games this season.

 - The average total in Wildcats games this season is 53, six points more than Tuesday's over/under of 47.